-Type of Provision Minimum Standards of Provision (with guidance on the desirable levels of accessibility) Source Neighbourhood Parks Peterborough Open Space Strategy, (Provision for court games, important children's pay (Good Practice Target: Neighbourhood Parks should be located so that no household is more than 800m away.)
-Atkins, (September 2006) . nature (All Neighbourhood Parks should meet the Green Flag Standard.)
-Children's Play (including Adventure Play Grounds or Play centre, Ball Games, 0.42 hectares per 1,000 Population (Good Practice Target: Play areas should be located so that no household is more than Peterborough Open Space Strategy, Atkins, (September Neighbourhood Play Grounds, Play spaces within Housing Areas) Z000) Natural and Semi-natural 1 hectare of National or Local Nature Reserve provision per 1,000 population.
-Peterborough Open Greenspace (Good Practice Target: Semi-natural greenspace of at least 2 ha in size should be located so that no household is more than 300m away.)
-Space Strategy, Atkins, (September 2006) (Good Practice Target: Semi-natural greenspace of at least 20 ha in size should be located so that no household is more than 2km away.)
-Playing Pitches (football, cricket, rugby and other grass 1.0 hectare of playing grass pitches per 1,000 population and 280 sq metres of Synthetic Turf Pitch (STP) per 1,000 population A Playing Pitch and Outdoor Sports Study, pricries.
-Courts, greens and informal sports are also included).
-Synthetic Turf Pitches (STPs) (Good Practice Target: Playing pitches should be located so that no household is more than 480 metres (10 mins walk) away.
+Type of Provision Minimum Standards of Provision Source Neighbourhood Parks (Provision for court games, important children's pay function, sitting out areas, nature 1.51 hectares per 1,000 PopulationNeighbourhood Parks should be located so that no household is more than 800m away.
+Peterborough Open Space Strategy, Atkins, (September 2006) hatare All Neighbourhood Parks should meet the Green Flag Standard.
+Children's Play (including Adventure Play Grounds or Play centre, Ball Games, Neighbourhood Play 0.42 hectares per 1,000 Population Play areas should be located so that no household is more than 800m away.
+Peterborough Open Space Strategy, Atkins, (September 2006) Grounds, Play spaces within Housing Areas) , Natural and Semi-natural Greenspace 1 hectare of National or Local Nature Reserve provision per 1,000 population.
+Semi-natural greenspace of at least 2 ha in size should be located so that no household is more than 300m away.
+Peterborough Open Space Strategy, Atkins, (September 2006) Semi-natural greenspace of at least 20 ha in size should be located so that no household is more than 2km away.
+Playing Pitches (football, cricket, rugby and other grass pitches.
+Courts, 1.0 hectare of playing grass pitches per 1,000 population and 280 sq metres of Synthetic Turf Pitch (STP) per 1,000 population A Playing Pitch and Outdoor Sports Study, Leisure and greens and informal sports are also included).
+Synthetic Turf Pitches (STPs) Playing pitches should be located so that no household is more than 480 metres (10 mins walk) away.
 STPs should be within 15 mins walk time (preferred) 20 mins (maximum).
-15 minutes drive time in rural areas.)
-Leisule and tile Environment, (June 2010)
+15 minutes drive time in rural areas. the Environment, (June 2010) Allotments 0.27 hectare per 1,000 households Peterborough Open